-Fields Description Connection Select an existing monitoring domain Metadata Field Name If the value for the metadata field matches the content of the received packets, then GCB use the mapping tables to convert the ephemeral IPv4 addresses to external IPv6 addresses and replaces the incoming IPv4 header with an IPv6 header, before forwarding the packets to the Tools or V Series nodes.
-If the value for the metadata field doesn't match the content of the received packets. Туре match the content of the received packets, then the GCB forwards the packets without translation.
-Select an IP address type from the following: • SRC - Source IP Select (CSV) File DST - Destination IP Select an IP mapping CSV file to upload to GigaVUE-FM.
+Fields Description Connection Select an existing monitoring domain Metadata Field Name Select a Metadata field to search in the CSV file.
+If the value for the metadata field matches the content of the received packets, then GCB use the mapping tables to convert the ephemeral IPv4 addresses to external IPv6 addresses and replaces the incoming IPv4 header with an IPv6 header, before forwarding the packets to the Tools or V Series nodes.
+If the value for the metadata field doesn't match the content of the received packets, then the GCB forwards the packets without translation. Туре Select an IP address type from the following: • SRC - Source IP • DST - Destination IP Select (CSV) File Select an IP mapping CSV file to upload to GigaVUE-FM.